The National Archives (United Kingdom): Access to documents

-As of 2011, some of the most popular documents had been digitised and were available to download from Discovery, for a fee of £3.50 per file, or through co-branded services called licensed Internet associates (LIA) as pay per view or part of their subscription service.
-On 22 April 2020, it was announced that a monthly quota of free downloads from Discovery would be made available to registered users, instead of £3.50 per downloaded file.
-As at August 2023 there are three licensing partners with Licensing Internet Associate agreements still in place: Ancestry.com, Findmypast and TheGenealogist.
+As of 2011, some of the most popular documents had been digitised and were available to download from Discovery, for a fee of £3.50 per file, or through co-branded services called 'licensed Internet associates' as pay-per-view or part of their subscription service.
+On 22 April 2020, it was announced that a monthly quota of free downloads from Discovery would be made available to registered users, instead of charging £3.50 per downloaded file.
+As at August 2023 there are three licensing agreements in place: Ancestry.com, Findmypast and TheGenealogist.

 A reader's ticket is not needed to access digitised records.
-Whilst a visitor is on the premises, they can be accessed for free on a terminal, or via a wi-fi connection, where the paywall on the network has been disabled.
+Whilst a visitor is on the premises, they can be accessed for free on a terminal, or via a Wi-Fi connection, where the paywall on the network has been disabled.
 Frequently accessed documents such as the Abdication Papers had originally been captured on microfilm, as were the aggregated service records for two million First World War soldiers.
-(See section further down.)
-As part of its digitisation programme, microfilm was eliminated, and replaced by digital files, some of which were free to download.
+As part of a digitisation programme, microfilm was eliminated, and replaced by digital files, some of which were free to download.

-Researchers are encouraged to check Discovery first, to see if they can get what they want online, via the portal or a third party provider.
-If a document is available online, The National Archives's policy is to encourage people to use the digital copy (surrogate) and not the original, even if they come to Kew, in order to protect the original from damage.
-In extreme circumstances, such as where the black and white image of the original was on microfilm, then was transferred to a digital file, and resultant image decay has rendered the finer points illegible, an original document can be retrieved.
+Researchers are encouraged to check Discovery first, to see if they can get what they want online, via the portal or a third-party provider.
+If a document is available online, The National Archives' policy is to encourage people to use the digital copy (surrogate) and not the original, even if they come to Kew, in order to protect the original from damage.
+In extreme circumstances, such as where the black and white image of the original was on microfilm, was transferred to a digital file, and resultant image decay has rendered the finer points illegible, an original document can be retrieved.

 It will be clearly stated in the catalogue entry if the record has not been digitised.

-British Army "Burnt records" 1914 to 1919
+British Army "burnt records", 1914 to 1919

 Over six million sets of these papers were stored in a War Office warehouse in London, along with a multitude of other record sets, but incendiary bombs dropped on the warehouse in the Second World War started a fire in which most were destroyed.
-The surviving quartile were largely water or fire-damaged and thus acquired the colloquial name of the "Burnt Documents."
+The surviving quartile were largely water or fire-damaged and thus acquired the colloquial name of the "burnt documents".
 As they were mostly too fragile for public access, they were put on microfilm with the aid of the Heritage Lottery Fund.
 This activity commenced in 1996 and concluded in 2003.
 They were converted to digital image files and were made available on the Ancestry website from 2008 onwards.
 These are archive series WO 363.

-British Army "Unburnt records" 1914 to 1919
+British Army "unburnt records", 1914 to 1919

 Some service record papers were held elsewhere by the Ministry of Pensions, and were unaffected by the warehouse fire.
-These records were also microfilmed, and duly converted to digital files and were made available on the Ancestry website from 2008 onwards.
+These records were also microfilmed and then converted to digital files, and were made available on the Ancestry website from 2008 onwards.
 These are archive series WO 364.